percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.0.md

 * {{ k8spxcjira(1335) }}: Fix a bug where HAProxy was not stopping existing connections to primary in case of Percona XtraDB Cluster instance failover but only routed new ones to another instance
 * {{ k8spxcjira(1339) }}: Fix a bug where HAProxy was not aware of the IP address change in case of the restarted Percona XtraDB Cluster Pod and couldn't reach it until the DNS cache update
 * {{ k8spxcjira(1345) }}: Fix a regression where the Operator was unable to customize readinessProbe of the pxc container
-* {{ k8spxcjira(1350) }}: Fix a bug due to which log rotate could cause locking TOI ([Total Order Isolation](https://galeracluster.com/library/documentation/schema-upgrades.html#toi)) DDL operation on the cluster with flush error logs, resulting in unnecessary synchronization on the whole cluster and possible warnings in logs
+* {{ k8spxcjira(1350) }}: Fix a bug due to which log rotate could cause locking TOI ([Total Order Isolation :octicons-link-external-16:](https://galeracluster.com/library/documentation/schema-upgrades.html#toi)) DDL operation on the cluster with flush error logs, resulting in unnecessary synchronization on the whole cluster and possible warnings in logs

 ## Deprecation, Rename and Removal